ApproxEng/approxeng.task/_sources/menu.rst.txt

 all you need to do for navigation.

 Next suppose we have a display module attached, it's a simple object with a couple of methods used to set the two lines of text.
-We register it as a resource called 'display' and use it to implement :meth:`~approxeng.task.menu.MenuTask.display_menu` in our new class to finish it:
+We register it as a resource called ``display`` and use it to implement :meth:`~approxeng.task.menu.MenuTask.display_menu` in our new class to finish it:

 .. code-block:: python